-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 That concludes the section on using the DropzoneJS plugin.
 To round up, let’s look at how to get it working with server-side code.

-A Simple Server-Side Upload Handler with Node.js and Express
+A Simple Server-side Upload Handler with Node.js and Express

-Naturally you can use any server-side technology for handling uploaded files.
+Naturally, you can use any server-side technology for handling uploaded files.
 In order to demonstrate how to integrate your server with the plugin, we’ll build a very simple example using Node.js and Express.

-To handle the uploaded file itself we’ll use multer, a package which provides some Express middleware that makes it really easy.
+To handle the uploaded file itself, we’ll use Multer, a package that provides some Express middleware that makes it really easy.
 In fact, this easy:

 // Metadata about the uploaded file can now be found in req.file

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.